Buyaki01/airbnb-api/README.md

     cd airbnb-api
     ```

-3. Create a .env file with: MONGO_URL and the SECRET_KEY
+3. Create a .env file: Add MONGO_URL from the mongoDB, Add your ACCESS_TOKEN_SECRET and your REFRESH_TOKEN_SECRET

 4. Install dependencies using:
     ```bash